-Joseph G. Bleser, age 67, serves on our Board of Directors.
+Joseph G. Bleser, age 68, serves on the Company's Board of Directors.
 He became a Director of MiMedx Group, Inc. in September 2009.
 He has been the Managing Member of J. Bleser, LLC, a financial consulting firm, since July 1998.
-Prior to July 1998, Mr. Bleser has over 15 years experience as a Chief Financial Officer and in other financial executive positions in various publicly traded companies, including HBO & Company, Allegiant Physician Services, Transcend Services, Inc. and Healthcare.com.
+Prior to July 1998, Mr. Bleser had over 15 years experience as a Chief Financial Officer and in other financial executive positions in various publicly traded companies, including HBO & Company, Allegiant Physician Services, Transcend Services, Inc. and Healthcare.com Corporation.
 Mr. Bleser is formerly a Certified Public Accountant with ten years of experience in public accounting with Arthur Andersen LLC, an international public accounting firm.
-Mr. Bleser was a member of the Board of Directors and the Corporate Governance Committee and Chairman of the Audit Committee of Transcend Services, Inc. [NASDAQ: TRCR] until it was acquired by Nuance Communications, Inc. in April 2012.
-Mr. Bleser also served as a Director and Chairman of the Audit Committee of Matria Healthcare, Inc. until it was acquired by Inverness Medical Innovations, Inc. in May 2008.
-In addition, Mr. Bleser serves on the Board of Directors of a privately held information technology solutions company.
+Mr. Bleser has 20 years of experience in serving as a member of the board of directors and the audit and other board committees of several publicly traded and private companies in the healthcare and technology industries.
+Most recently, Mr. Bleser was a member of the Board of Directors and the Corporate Governance Committee and Chairman of the Audit Committee of Transcend Services, Inc. (Nasdaq: TRCR) until it was acquired by Nuance Communications, Inc. in April 2012.
 Mr. Bleser was nominated as a director due to his extensive financial background and experience as a member of the Audit Committee of other publicly traded companies.